humphrey91/wikp-tts/README.md

-# Wikipedia paragraph parser with google text to speeche api.
+# Wikipedia paragraph parser with google text to speech api.

 This is a sample NPM module inspired by [*Learn Enough JavaScript to Be Dangerous*](https://www.learnenough.com/javascript-tutorial) by Michael Hartl.